 Original uses established in 1961 included two single-family homes, a commercial gift shop, a commercial nursery and demonstration garden.
 A permit approved in 1980 allowed a restaurant, cocktail lounge, retail shop and other accessory uses, including special events that ultimately included meetings, weddings and jazz concerts.
 Subsequent on-site businesses included a day spa, retail art gallery and retail nursery.

-The site included nine structures, parking areas and the extensive ornamental landscaping for which Exotic Gardens and The Hamlet were noted.For details, go to http://agenda.slocounty.ca.gov/agenda/sanluisobispo/Proposal.html?o=1&order=DESC&pvid=3381#current.
+The site included nine structures, parking areas and the extensive ornamental landscaping for which Exotic Gardens and The Hamlet were noted.http://agenda.slocounty.ca.gov/agenda/sanluisobispo/Proposal.html?o=1&order=DESC&pvid=3381#current.
+JOB FAIR

 Centrally Grown has announced it will host a job fair from 10 a.m. to 4 p.m.
 Saturday, June 14, at the former site of The Hamlet restaurant, 7432 Exotic Garden Drive, just north of Cambria at the northern intersection of Highway 1 and Moonstone Beach Drive.
 Positions available include everything from dishwasher to sous chef to market manager to line cook to “stocking associate” and cashier.
 Applicants should bring their resume.
 A Centrally Grown employee indicated plans are for opening in late summer or fall..